bzhan/iscalc/InterestingIntegrals.md

 <h4 id=Decimal_Part_Function>Decimal Part Function</h4>

 Suppose that $x=3.14$, and then $\left\{x\right\}$ gets $0.14$.
 It's easy to see that $0\leq\left\{x\right\}<1$ for $x\in\mathbb{R}$.
 Notice that when $x$ is negative, the result of $\left\{x\right\}$ seems strange.
 For example, if $x=-3.14$, then $\left\{x\right\}$ gets $0.86$, for $-3.14 = -4 + 0.86$.

+<h4 id=Complex_Integration>Complex Integration</h4>

+Complex integration is a mathematical technique that extends the concept of integration to complex functions, allowing for the calculation of the area enclosed by complex curves and the evaluation of complex-valued integrals.

+<h4 id=Fourier_Transform>Fourier Transform</h4>

+The Fourier transform is a transform which converts a function of time or space into its frequency domain representation.

+<h4 id=Hilbert_Transform>Hilbert Transform</h4>

+The Hilbert transform is a mathematical operation that takes a real-valued signal and produces a corresponding complex-valued analytic signal, which provides a measure of the signal's instantaneous frequency and phase.

+<h4 id=Contour_Integration>Contour Integration</h4>

+Contour Integration is a method of evaluating some integrals along paths in the complex plane.

 ### Conditions